M. 17 Jun 1918 in St. Paul, Minnesota

 James was remembered as an outgoing and cheerful person, but sometimes exploded in anger at his wife Minnie.
 In the early 1930s, she found out that he was having an affair with a waitress.
 Their arguments were sometimes violent and he once pushed Minnie down the cellar stairs at the restaurant.
 The two seemed to patch things up and remained married.
 It was said that he never was violent to his children.

 In 1930, James and Minnie's oldest daughter, Helen, was diagnosed with Hodgkin's disease.
 For two years, they watched the girl waste away; she died in June of 1932 with the family by her side.

 During his life in America, James had some contact with his Greek family.
-A few of them came to the U.S. including his sister Elena (whose husband Andrew Hiotis had the restaurant in St. Paul) and his cousin Christ Parthenios, who lived in Minneapolis with his family.
-Elena and Andrew returned to Greece in the late 1930s, but when the war started there, they stopped writing and it was believed that they died during the German occupation of Greece.
+A few of them came to the U.S. including his sister Eleni (whose husband Andrew Hiotis had the restaurant in St. Paul) and his cousin Christ Parthenios, who lived in Minneapolis with his family.
+Eleni and Andrew returned to Greece in the late 1930s, but when the war started there, they stopped writing and it was believed that they died during the German occupation of Greece.

 In 1941, James went into the hospital for hernia surgery.
 As he recovered, Minnie visited him every day.
 On July 11th, she observed a nurse giving him some medication.
 Minnie saw that he began to tremble from the injection, but thought it was nothing and said goodbye to him.
 As she arrived home a half hour later, she got a call that James had suddenly died.
 She received no explanation as to what had happened.
 The death certificate simply wrote the cause as “pulmonary” failure, followed by a question mark.
 Minnie was convinced that they had given him the wrong medication.
 James was buried three days later in Fort Snelling Cemetery.